- University >

 greeting

-prof Dr. Matthias Willems, President Technische Hochschule Mittelhessen - prof Dr. -Ing.
+Prof. Dr. Matthias Willems, President of Technische Hochschule Mittelhessen - Prof. Dr.-Ing.
 Sven Keller, Department of Economics, THM

-- prof Dr. -Ing.
-Jens Minnert, Civil Engineering Department, THM
+- Prof. Dr.-Ing.
+Jens Minnert, Department of Civil Engineering, THM

 - discussion

 The focus of the lecture series is studying on the Gießen campus – yesterday, today and tomorrow.
 It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-President Prof. Dr. Matthias Willems will open the event and, together with three long-standing professors, will take up and discuss different facets of studying on the Gießen campus.
+President Prof. Dr. Matthias Willems opens the event and, together with three long-standing professors, will address and discuss different facets of studying at the Gießen campus.

 The professors Sven Keller, Jens Minnert and Harald Platen, as representatives of different departments and disciplines, will look back from their own perspective and experience and go into studying today.
 The focus should be on looking into the future: How will studying at the THM develop after three digital semesters?
 Which future topics, which content will shape studying in Gießen in the next few years?